google/gemma.cpp/DEVELOPERS.md

 You can regard `run.cc` as an example application that your own application is substituting for, so the invocations into gemma.h and gemma.cc you see in `run.cc` are probably the functions you'll be invoking.
-You can find examples of the invocations to tokenizer methods and `GenerateGemma` in `run.cc`.
+You can find examples of the invocations to tokenizer methods and `Generate()` in `run.cc`.

 Keep in mind gemma.cpp is oriented at more experimental / prototype / research applications.
-If you're targeting production, there's more standard paths via jax / pytorch / keras for NN deployments.
+If you're targeting production, there's more standard paths via jax / pytorch / keras / XNNPACK for NN deployments.

 ### Gemma struct contains all the state of the inference engine - tokenizer, weights, and activations

 `Gemma(...)` - constructor, creates a gemma model object.

 In a standard LLM chat app, you'll probably use a Gemma object directly, in more exotic data processing or research applications, you might decompose